 Knowledge Generation

-Local residents have been hired for expeditions deep into the Piedmont, collecting and categorizing over 10,000 specimens of native plants.
+Local residents were hired for expeditions deep into the Piedmont, collecting and categorizing over 10,000 specimens of native plants.
 They are referred to as Guardians of Botanical Knowledge and they build their knowledge about the native plants and contribute to the creation of important mapping of the botanical make-up of the forest in their areas.
 Previously unknown plant species have been discovered by the Guardians.

 So far, 27,000 specimens have been collected and processed, 1,404 of species have been identified, two of which are new for Colombia and over 130 people have directly benefited from the project.